ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] bugg when you keep on selecting a category over and over again

+[ ] update signup function to let users know that other users can see their username [ ] toot boot buttons not centered
+[ ] update modal for submission bc right now it is just for one day

+COMMENTS ON PLAYING
+// make sure that the selection controller is update for week

 // refactoring
 [ ] update for ESLint